ysskrishna/shai-hulud-detector/README.md

 ## Description

-Shai Hulud Detector is a security scanning tool that checks GitHub users and organization members for signs of compromise by scanning repository descriptions for the string "Sha1-Hulud: The Second Coming".
+Shai Hulud Detector is a security scanning tool that checks GitHub users and organization members for signs of compromise by scanning repository descriptions for the string "Sha1-Hulud: The Second Coming.".
 Shai Hulud is a self-replicating npm worm that spreads through compromised developer environments.
 It has been responsible for significant supply-chain attacks targeting major npm packages.

 ## Features